Driving Under the Influence is Deadly

 Do your part to stay safe:

 - If you will be drinking or using an impairing drug, plan ahead for a safe ride home.

 - Do not let a person get behind the wheel if they have been drinking or using drugs.
 Help to arrange a safe ride home for them.

 - Contact law enforcement if you see an impaired driver on the road.

 - Always wear a seatbelt to keep yourself safe against impaired drivers.

-In the event of a fatality a wrongful death lawyer in Scottsdale, AZ should be contacted, there should be a free consultation.
+In the event of a fatality a wrongful death lawyer in Mesa, AZ should be contacted, there should be a free consultation.
 Call the Law Office of Paul Englander, PLC today!